-The kitchen pantry.
 It's the go-to for food and all those essential cooking ingredients.
-I am sure we have all come across that ingredient that hasn't been used in months, OK, maybe years, and we can't even remember what recipe we bought it for!
+We have all come across that ingredient that hasn't been used in months, OK, maybe years, and we can't even remember what recipe we bought it for!

 We have put together a list of some "staple" or regularly used items to consider keeping in the pantry.
 We find that we use these items on a regular basis and – if you like the recipes on eatrealamerica.com – we hope this staple list will be useful.
 It should make great-tasting meals so much easier to bring together!

 You don’t have to get rid of all of the processed snacks and foods in your pantry, but this is a good opportunity to re-evaluate those items!
 Some people have a special small section for these items, for example, a “red light box”.
 Remember, the more REAL food, the better.
 Just keep it simple and focus on the ingredients!

 Extra Virgin Olive Oil (olive oil sprayer is handy for spraying vegetables, breads, popcorn, pizza crust, plus much more!)

 rice wine vinegar

 lite coconut milk